AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 I love cake.

 Not because of the cherry on top.
-But because of the cake itself — the dough, the cream, the layers.
+But because of the cake itself, the dough, the cream, the layers.
 The cherry was always a bonus.
 A nice touch.
 Something that made a good thing a little better.
 But if it wasn't there, I could still enjoy my cake just fine.

 That's how I used to think about AI.

-Seven years ago, AI was the cherry.
+Four years ago, AI was the cherry.
 It made things a little smarter, a little faster.
 Netflix recommended a show you might like.
 Your email filtered out the spam.
 A map found you a faster route.
 These were small, quiet improvements to life.
 Nobody told you that you *needed* them.
 Nobody said you were falling behind without them.

 AI was optional.
 And that felt right.